Whitley City in McCreary County, Kentucky — The American South (East South Central)

 Erected 1969 by Kentucky Historical Society/Kentucky Department of Highways.
 (Marker Number 1243.)

 Location.
 36° 43.568′ N, 84° 28.201′ W. Marker is in Whitley City, Kentucky, in McCreary County.
 Marker is at the intersection of Main Street (Kentucky Route 1651) and Court Street/Geary Avenue, on the right when traveling south on Main Street.
-Touch for map.
-Marker is located on the grounds of the McCreary County courthouse, in the northeast corner.
+Marker is located on the grounds Touch for map.
 Marker is in this post office area: Whitley City KY 42653, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 15, 2014, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 289 times since then and 2 times this year.
+This page was last revised on September 21, 2020.
+It was originally submitted on May 15, 2014, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 321 times since then and 9 times this year.
 Photos: 1, 2, 3. submitted on May 15, 2014, by Lee Hattabaugh of Capshaw, Alabama. • Bernard Fisher was the editor who published this page.